Oil Painting Workshop – 2 Junie 2018

 - An open mind and a positive spirit.
 This course will change you.

-- Your Oil Painting Kit (Once you have registered we can send you the shopping list or Kit Check List) But below are a few items.
+- Your Oil Painting Kit (View checklist here) But below are a few items.

 - a stretched canvases A4 size x 5

 - palette (optional), purified linseed oil, brushes and kitchen roll.

 - landscape drawings or photographs of a landscape you want to paint.